Changefeed Examples

 gcloud pubsub subscriptions create movr-users-sub --topic=movr-users --topic-project=cockroach-project

-9. With the topic and subscription set up, you can now download your Service Account's key.
-Use the following command to specify where to download the json key file (key.json):
+9. With the topic and subscription set up, you can now download your Service Account credentials.
+Use the gcloud iam service-accounts keys create command to specify where to download the JSON credential file (credentials.json):

 icon/buttons/copy

-Next, base64 encode your credentials key using the command specific to your platform.
+Next, base64 encode the file that contains the entire JSON credential object using the command specific to your platform.

 If you're working on macOS: